Data Centers in Beloit

 Natural Disaster Risk

 Beloit has a high natural disaster risk profile, with a FEMA National Risk Index score of 87.18 as of September 2025.
-This score reflects a high frequency of specific, powerful weather events rather than a broad range of environmental threats.
+The primary threats are atmospheric and geological, requiring properly engineered facilities to mitigate potential impacts.